Spread the love

 “impartially, without fear or favor, regardless of party, sect, or interests involved; to make the columns of THE NEW-YORK TIMES a forum for the consideration of all questions of public importance, and to that end to invite intelligent discussion from all shades of opinion.”

-If only the New York Times had been true to that promise — even if nothing else had changed — the people would have been actively engaged in the planning process and the site would look nothing like it does today.
+If only the New York Times had been true to that promise — even if nothing else changed — the people would have been passionately engaged in the process of rebuilding and the site would look nothing like it does today.

-But when the Times “curated” WTC news — shutting out the voices that were not in agreement with the powerful political and cultural special interests — the national and international media followed suit.
+But when the paper of record “curated” WTC news — shutting out the voices that were not in agreement with the powerful political and cultural special interests — the national and international media followed suit.
 And the fiction that the current WTC is the result of the democratic process spread around the world.

-Efforts to discredit those 9/11 families who objected to the corporate priorities of the project while overrepresenting the opinions of family members who agreed with it was an insult to every American.
+Efforts to discredit those 9/11 families who objected to the corporate priorities of the project while overrepresenting the opinions of family members who agreed with their agenda was an insult to every American.

 New York City Mayor Michael Bloomberg shutdown efforts to poll every next-of-kin — as if some victims could possibly matter more than others — because he must have known they would reject the official plans.